lovasoa/reg/README.md

-# r g
+# r√äg

-r g is a simple grid game.
+r√äg is a simple grid game.